TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 4. Click on the Node-RED "Deploy" button.

-**At this point, you now have a working web app!** The rest is testing.
+**At this point, you now have a working web app!** However, it doesn't really show anything useful.

+To improve that, re-open the node's settings and change the _Template_ drop-down to "No framework, IIFE client".
+Then click the "Load & Overwrite Files" button.
+You will get a warning that you should carefully read and if OK, click on the "OK, overwrite" button.
+If you don't want to overwrite things, click on the cancel button (which is the default).

+When you now revisit your web page, you will see that there is a bit more to it that will help you understand how to get things done.

+The rest is really now just testing.

 1. Re-open the uibuilder node and click on the "Open uibtest" button.